Author: Carla Bodo, Simona Bodo

 The devolution problem, though, has not yet been solved (see chapter 5.1.2).
 In fact, further legislation adopted in 1997 and 1998, aiming at decentralising additional cultural responsibilities to the regions and local authorities, subsequently endorsed by Constitutional Law 3/2001, has not been fully enacted, yet, and appeals to the Constitutional Court are quite frequent.
 Whatever kind of institutional reorganisation will finally be achieved, any devolution should necessarily be linked to the strengthening, at the national level, of the planning, co-ordination, evaluation and monitoring capabilities of the cultural field as a whole.
 A "different state" is actually needed for a positive outcome of the decentralisation process (Cammelli, 2003) and to implement policies and actions specifically aimed at providing wider participation in art and culture for all Italian citizens, and at overcoming the deeply rooted geographical and social imbalances still affecting Italy's cultural life.

-Finally, as a fall out of the continuous financial downsizing of state expenditure for culture throughout the present decade ( chapter 4.2.1 and chapter 6), another consequence is the prospect of a progressive general downgrading of our artistic and historic assets (as shown by the paradigmatic case of Pompei's collapses), as well as of our artistic creativity and our cultural industries, and, consequently, of cultural employment and cultural professions.
+A negative fallout of the continuous financial downsizing of state expenditure for culture throughout the present decade ( chapter 4.2.1 and chapter 6), is the prospect of a progressive general downgrading of our artistic and historic assets (as shown by the paradigmatic case of Pompeii's collapses), as well as of our artistic creativity, our cultural institutions, our cultural industries, and, consequently, of cultural employment and cultural professions.
 The great potential of our unique heritage and of our strong tradition in artistic talents and craftsmanship in strengthening our competitiveness to overcome the economic crisis in a globalised world has not been fully acknowledged, yet, by our ruling class.
 In recent times, however, there have been positive signs of a growing awareness on the part of civil society as a whole: associations, non profit organisations, corporations.
-As far as the latter are concerned, a relevant initiative has been the publication in Italy's main economic newspaper, Il Sole24ore (owned by Confindustria, the Confederation of Italian Industry), of an appeal for "a constituent assembly for culture" calling for "a Copernican revolution in the relationship between culture and development", and for an in-depth change in our governance of culture (see chapter 4.3).
+As far as the latter are concerned, a relevant initiative has been the publication, in February 2012, in Italy's main economic newspaper, Il Sole24ore (owned by Confindustria, the Confederation of Italian Industry), of an appeal for "a constituent assembly for culture" calling for "a Copernican revolution in the relationship between culture and development", and for an in-depth change in our governance of culture (see chapter 4.3).
+Several articles and widely participated debates on the issue were regularly published in the newspaper in the following months.